Toddlers With Myopia: Eyewear And

 Like all refractive errors, myopia (also known as nearsightedness) is typically managed by wearing eyeglasses or contact lenses.
 These lenses correct the refractive error by bending (refracting) light correctly as it enters your eyes, which then sending signals to your brain so that it can process the things you see.
 This ultimately results in clear, sharp vision.

 When it comes to children with myopia, their vision needs are different from adults.
 Our youngest patients have unique needs that deserve special care and attention with a gentle approach.
-Joseph Lilly, O.D. treats pediatric patients from all over Sacramento, California , giving parents relief and top-quality vision care for their little ones.
+Randy Fuerst, O.D. and Joseph Lilly, O.D. treats pediatric patients from all over Sacramento, California , giving parents relief and top-quality vision care for their little ones.

 How Kids’ Myopia Impacts Their Future

 Myopia is one of the most common vision problems around the world and it is on the rise.
 Did you know that 75% of children are diagnosed between 3 and 12 years old?
 Once these young kids enter school, managing their condition becomes even more critical, and the effects of their vision problems don’t always end in childhood.
 Often, the long-term impact of the condition isn’t obvious until later in life.

 If left untreated, it can get worse over time.
 The kid with nearsightedness can, as an adult, develop more serious eye conditions like cataracts, glaucoma, macular degeneration, or even retinal detachment.
 The US National Library of Medicine considers myopia “one of the leading causes of functional blindness in the world”.